WadBolf/Phasmo-Helper/README.md

 ## Technologies
-This porject was created with:
+This project was created with:
 * Perl: v5.28.1
 * JQuery: v3.5.1